 For developments that were awarded 9% LIHTC, the tax credit amount will generally not change if the certified costs are higher than the estimated project costs, unless the owner applies for an additional allocation due to reasonable unforeseen cost overruns.
-Applicants that received an initial reservation of 9% LIHTC in a prior year and are seeking de minimis additional tax credits in a subsequent year must contact CHFA.
+Applicants that received an initial reservation of 9% LIHTC in a prior year and are seeking de minimis additional tax credits in a subsequent year must contact

+CHFA.
 At its sole discretion CHFA will determine if the request for additional reservation is considered de minimis.
 The applicant must demonstrate the capacity to secure an equity investment, satisfactory to CHFA.
 Additionally, the applicant must neither have changed any selection criteria nor made any significant modifications, as determined by CHFA, from the original application.
 If CHFA determines the request for additional 9% LIHTC reservation exceeds the de minimis level, CHFA may require the applicant to reapply in a competitive round.

-For 4% LIHTC, the final amount of tax credits may be greater than the original estimated amount, warranted by a final underwriting review by CHFA, if additional improvements were completed.
+For 4% LIHTC, the final amount of tax credits may be greater than the original estimated amount warranted by a final underwriting review by CHFA if additional improvements were completed.

-The final credit amount referenced in the 8609 is based upon the Tax Credit Percentages elected by the owner through a binding agreement, such as the Carryover Allocation Agreement, or established for the month when the building is placed-in-service.
-For developments financed with TEB, the owner may elect to set the Tax Credit Percentage as of the month in which the TEB are issued or at the time of a building's placement in service.
+The final credit amount referenced in the 8609 is based upon the tax credit percentages elected by the owner through a binding agreement, such as the Carryover Allocation Agreement, and subject to the Code.